Lernstick/glados/howtos/deb-9to10-upgrade.md

     quit

+### Data migration (LDAPS)

+If you use LDAP authentication with SSL (see [LDAP with SSL](ldap-ssl.md)), you may have to import the LDAP servers CA certificate into the certificate store of the new server.
+To import all additional certificates from the old server to the new one, run the following command on the new server:

+    scp -p root@old9:/usr/local/share/ca-certificates/*.crt /usr/local/share/ca-certificates/

 ### Upgrade of the new server

 You are now ready to update GLaDOS on the new Debian 10 server to the newest version according to the Guide on [Softwareupdate on Debian](deb-update.md).